abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 This is identical to the ostest configuration below except that NuttX is built as a kernel-mode, monolithic module and the user applications are built separately.
-Is is recommended to use a special make command; not just 'make' but make with the following two arguments:
+Is is recommended to use a special make command; not just \'make\' but make with the following two arguments:

     make pass1 pass2

-In the normal case (just 'make'), make will attempt to build both user-and kernel-mode blobs more or less interleaved.
-This actual works\!
+In the normal case (just \'make\'), make will attempt to build both user-and kernel-mode blobs more or less interleaved.
+This actual works!
 However, for me it is very confusing so I prefer the above make command:
 Make the user-space binaries first (pass1), then make the kernel-space binaries (pass2)